Jogchat/go-schemaless/index_tables.md

-# Below are schemaless logic
+# Below are schemaless logic schema
 ## cell is a schemaless cell that can store any nosql blob (schema flexibility)

 ```